sharkymark/polyapi/README.md

 ## SQLite3 local database

-At program start, a db directory and `polyapi.db` are created. `db/` is added to a `.gitignore` file so they will not be included in the code repository.
+At program start, a db directory and `polyapi.db` are created. `db/polyapi.db` is added to a `.gitignore` file so it will not be included in the code repository.

 ## dev container